linhc16/PortfolioProjects/Project3_README.md

 - Utilized MySQL to explore and clean over 4800 data rows on 11 features to predict the wine quality
 - Extracted and loaded data to Python
 - Evaluated the data using regression model
-- Used Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn for in-sample evaluation
+- Used Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn libraraies for in-sample evaluation
 - Generated plots for prediction and decision making purpose